-During each of the first six months of 2020, PNHP will focus on a specific, concrete “kitchen table” issue that requires fundamental reform (like single payer), not minor tweaks (like a public option).
-See below for materials related to this month’s issue, pandemics and public health emergencies, and scroll to the bottom for a list of future topics.
+Throughout 2020, PNHP will focus on a specific, concrete “kitchen table” issue that requires fundamental reform (like single payer), not minor tweaks (like a public option).
+See below for materials related to our spring topic, pandemics and public health emergencies, and scroll to the bottom for a list of additional topics.

 The COVID-19 pandemic has laid bare the glaring inadequacies of U.S. health care, as the threat of medical bills deters low-income patients from seeking treatment, our profit-driven delivery system strains to accommodate a surge in demand, and millions stand to lose their employer-provided health coverage.
 It also shows how badly we need fundamental reform.

-We encourage you to share the materials below with your colleagues, family members, friends, and neighbors during the month of April to remind them that public health emergencies like COVID-19 are a kitchen table issue…and that Medicare for All is a necessary part of the solution.
+We encourage you to share the materials below with your colleagues, family members, friends, and neighbors during the spring of 2020 to remind them that public health emergencies like COVID-19 are a kitchen table issue…and that Medicare for All is a necessary part of the solution.

 Complete public health emergencies toolkit